 In the eyes of your insurance company, these are not valid reasons for seeking therapy on their dime.
 If you don’t have an actual diagnosis, they aren’t interested in paying for your sessions and will not continue to authorize future sessions.

-This puts your therapist in an awkward and ethically challenging position if you don’t meet criteria for a mental illness.
+This puts your therapist in an awkward and ethically challenging position if you don’t meet the criteria for a mental illness.

-- Continue to work with you without assigning a diagnosis but risk having claims denied and not getting paid for the work.
+Continue to work with you without assigning a diagnosis but risk having claims denied and not getting paid for the work.